Uncontrolled Blood Pressure

 Neurologic end-organ damage due to uncontrolled BP may include hypertensive encephalopathy, cerebral vascular accident/cerebral infarction, subarachnoid hemorrhage, and/or intracranial hemorrhage.
 Cardiovascular end-organ damage may include myocardial ischemia/infarction, acute left ventricular dysfunction, acute pulmonary edema, and/or aortic dissection.
 Other organ systems may also be affected by uncontrolled hypertension, which may lead to acute renal failure/insufficiency, retinopathy, eclampsia, or microangiopathic hemolytic anemia.

-With the advent of antihypertensives, the incidence of hypertensive emergencies has declined from 7% to approximately 1% of patients with hypertension.
+With the advent of antihypertensives, the incidence of hypertensive emergencies in the United States has declined from 7% to approximately 1% of patients with hypertension.
 In addition, the 1-year survival rate associated with this condition has increased from only 20% (prior to 1950) to a survival rate of more than 90% with appropriate medical treatment.
+Nonetheless, despite its relative rarity, the number of US emergency department (ED) visits for hypertensive emergency and the rate per million adult ED visits increased more than two-fold between 2006 and 2013.

 History and physical examination